letaron/rumake/README.md

 `rumake` is a task runner written in Rust that tries to stay close to the sell.
 It doesn't attend to be a drop-in replacement for `make`.

+Principal features are:
+- not-coupled to a runtime.
+- simple syntax (YAML).
+- can pass down arguments to the instruction.
+- tasks & variables dependency.
+- check for infinite recursive declaration.

+With arguments forwarding, no need to repeat a target for a small difference, you can factorise tasks.

 ## Installation

 ```shell